Personal Social Health and Economic Educ[...]

 Roselyn House is a trauma sensitive school therefore emphasis is placed on developing a sensitive teaching style to ensure all pupils feel safe and supported in lessons and able to engage with key messages.
 Teachers always seek to treat individual pupils with sympathy and support.

-A pupil centred, whole school approach is taken with these subjects (PSHE, CCC and Enterprise and Employability skills) to support pupils to be safe, happy, and prepared for life beyond school.
+A pupil centred, whole school approach is taken with these subjects (PSHE, Citizenship and Employability) to support pupils to be safe, happy, and prepared for life beyond school.

 In the event of school closure or individual student isolation, remote learning will take place.
 Remote learning will be reflected in schemes of work and lessons will be adapted to ensure that the curriculum remains fully accessible via remote learning, where practical.
 See Remote Learning Policy.